PandaWood/jquery.rubyann/README.markdown

 #
 #### Notes

-Ruby Annotation is supported by most modern browsers (see [Ruby Annotation Browser Support](http://caniuse.com/#feat=ruby)
+Ruby Annotation is supported by most modern browsers - see [Ruby Annotation Browser Support](http://caniuse.com/#feat=ruby)

 __rubyann__ uses the 'fallback' syntax (xhtml 'rp' element) which puts the ruby text in brackets if the browser doesn't support ruby characters.

 __rubyann__ is written in [coffeescript](http://jashkenas.github.com/coffee-script/); it has a qunit test suite also in coffeescript.
-A minified javascript file is supplied as a download for tagged versions.

 __braces__ used in the custom syntax can be replaced by delimeters of your choice.
 2 characters must be specified (left/right) in a string